What is a Rich Snippet?

 Product

-Displays information about a specific product, such as an image, description, pricing, availability, and reviews.
+This snippet has information about a specific product.
+It may include an image, description, pricing, availability, and reviews.

 Recipe